kanety/mixin_comment/README.md

 # MixinComment

-Mixin comment and verification for roughly designed module.
+Verification of comments for roughly designed mixin module.

 ## Dependencies